 Supported deployment scenarios

-The replication could be unidirectional from a source cluster (aka the master cluster) to one or more sink clusters (aka slave clusters).
-The sink clusters, typically located in data centers or regions that are different from the source cluster, are passive because they do not not take writes from the higher layer services.
-Such deployments are typically used for serving low latency reads from the slave clusters as well as for disaster recovery purposes.
+The replication could be unidirectional from a source cluster (aka the producer cluster) to one sink cluster (aka consumer cluster).
+The sink clusters are typically located in data centers or regions that are different from the source cluster.
+They are passive because they do not take writes from the higher layer services.
+Such deployments are typically used for serving low latency reads from the sink clusters as well as for disaster recovery purposes.

 The source-sink deployment architecture is shown in the diagram below:

 The replication of data can be bi-directional between two clusters.
 In this case, both clusters can perform reads and writes.
 Writes to any cluster is asynchronously replicated to the other cluster with a timestamp for the update.
 If the same key is updated in both clusters at a similar time window, this will result in the write with the larger timestamp becoming the latest write.
 Thus, in this case, the clusters are all active, and this deployment mode is called a multi-master deployment or active-active deployment.

 NoteThe multi-master deployment is built internally using two source-sink unidirectional replication streams as a building block.
 Special care is taken to ensure that the timestamps are assigned to guarantee last writer wins semantics and the data arriving from the replication stream is not re-replicated.